Baker Bettie’s Ultimate Chocolate Chip Cookies

 - Dark brown sugar for more chew and caramel notes

-- Lots of good vanilla
+- Lots of good quality vanilla

 - Dark or bittersweet chocolate that stays soft and melty

-- The cookies stay nice and thick
+- The cookies stay tall and thick

 - A good hit of salt to balance the sweetness

-They have everything you could want in a cookie.
-Just the right amount of crunchy bits on the outside and an incredibly chewy inside.
+These cookies have everything you could ever want in a cookie.
+The right amount of crunchy bits on the outside and an incredibly chewy inside.
+They also have an extreme depth of flavor.
+The perfect mix of sweet, salty, and richness.

-These cookies also feel a little bit fancy but not so much so that they lose that rustic homeyness that all chocolate chip cookies should have.
+These cookies feel a little bit fancy but not so much so that they lose that rustic homeyness that all chocolate chip cookies should have.
 In my opinion, they are just perfect.
 So let’s dive into my detailed tutorial for making these seriously incredible chocolate chip cookies!

 How to make my Ultimate Chocolate Chip Cookies

-How to Brown the Butter
+Brown the Butter

 If you are not familiar with how to brown butter, heat butter over medium-low heat in a saucepan and continue cooking until the milk fats fall to the bottom of the pan and begin browning.

-Step 2: Toast the Pecans (optional, but highly recommended)
+Toast the Pecans (optional but highly recommended)

+While the butter cools, toast the pecans.
+The pecans are technically optional in this recipe but I find them crucial.
 Pecans add another contrast in texture, they contribute to the savory aspect, and by toasting them they create an additional depth of flavor.
-But if you are allergic or absolutely hate nuts in cookies, you can leave them out.
-The cookies will still be amazing!

-Step 5: Mix in the Dry Ingredients
+Add the Dry Ingredients

 I always add the baking soda, baking powder, and salt to the batter before the flour.
 I find if you mix them in before adding the flour it will evenly distribute them without needing to dirty an extra bowl to mix dry ingredients together.